top of page

 At Once Upon a Voice, we recognize that artistic growth requires stability and consistency.
 As a trauma-informed and neurodiversity-affirming learning space, we are committed to ensuring that scholarship recipients can continue their education without disruption—even as they grow and transition into new age groups.

 Scholarships are awarded for 12 consecutive months from the date of acceptance.
 They remain valid even if a student ages out of their original service during that time.
-If a student reaches an age milestone that requires them to transition to a different group lesson or workshop, they must enroll in the appropriate service within 30 days of their birthday to continue receiving their scholarship.
-The scholarship will automatically transfer to the new service, ensuring uninterrupted access to their education.

 Our goal is to support students as they evolve, providing a stable and nurturing environment where they can grow into their artistry with confidence.